 Hours were spent boogie boarding at Huntington or Newport beach until our skin was red and our fingertips pruned.
 Things didn’t always go according to plan though.
 We stayed in some pretty shady hotels and ate at questionable restaurants along the way, but that was all part of the adventure.
 At times, the fighting could get out of hand.
 My dad would threaten to “turn this car around”, but after so many threats, it lost its effectiveness.

-While the long drive and bickering weren’t always pleasant, these trips remain some of the best moments of my life.
+While the long drive and constant bickering weren’t always the hallmark of family togetherness, these trips remain some of the best moments of my life.
 I wouldn’t trade them for the world!
-The memories we created in that stinky van every summer will forever be etched in my mind.
+The memories we created in that stinky van every summer will forever be etched in my mind (and my nose).
 As soon as my kids are old enough, my husband and I plan to start our own summer vacation traditions.

 Because my mom worked nights, we had a lot of one-on-one time with my Dad.
 He played video games with my brother, coached our sports teams, and wrestled with us on the living room floor.
-Yes, we stayed up too late and watched wildly inappropriate television under his supervision (i.e. Tales from the Crypt, late-night HBO, mafia movies), but we all turned out okay.
+Yes, we stayed up too late and watched wildly inappropriate television under his supervision (i.e. Tales from the Crypt, late-night HBO, mafia movies), but for the most part, we all turned out okay.

-My mom went to our games when she could, took us school shopping, and created memories with us on her days off.
-Had she not worked so hard, we wouldn’t have been able to afford the vacations, Christmases, and other luxuries we had.
+My mom went to our games when she could, took us school shopping, and made time for family togetherness on her days off.
+Had she not worked so hard, we wouldn’t have been able to afford the vacations, big Christmases, and other luxuries that we had.
 For that, I am eternally grateful.

-Traditions are a great way to bring families together and make life-long memories.
+Traditions are a great way to promote family togetherness and create life-long memories.
 Be it a movie or game night, holiday cookie baking, Saturday-morning pancakes, or visiting every national park in America, if they strengthen the family bond, they can be as unique as the family creating them.

-Looking back, my family didn’t really have any “intentional” traditions, yet we watched football every week, had spaghetti Sundays, and vacationed every summer.
+Looking back, my family didn’t really have any “intentional” traditions, but we watched football every week, had spaghetti Sundays, and vacationed every summer.
 These things just came to be over the years, and today are memories I’ll carry with me for the rest of my life.
 It’s hard to say what kinds of traditions my own family will adopt.
 Knowing us, they’ll likely be unconventional.
-Even so, I recognize the importance of starting them.
-I’m excited to see what this nutty bunch comes up with in years to come.
+Whatever the case, I recognize the importance of traditions to bolster family togetherness.
+I’m excited to see what my own nutty bunch comes up with in years to come.

 “The most treasured heirlooms are the sweet memories of family that we pass down to our children.”-Unknown